pulp/pulp_rpm/docs/user-guide/introduction.rst

 ============

-RPM Support for Pulp allows you to create and publish repositories of RPM packages (including RPM, SRPM, DRPM, errata, and distributions).
+RPM Support for Pulp allows you to create and publish repositories of RPM packages (including RPM, SRPM, DRPM, errata, distributions, etc.).

 * Automatically retrieve packages from external repositories and store them in local Pulp repositories, which are hosted by the Pulp server.